 Measurement report or screenshot contains process stop.

-5.3 Improvement of SCAS and new security requirements
+5.3 Improvement of SCAS and new potential security requirements

-Vendors, operators or other bodies can propose new security requirements for addition to 3GPP SCASs for GVNPs if a new threat or vulnerability has been identified.
+Vendors, operators or other bodies can propose new potential security requirements for addition to 3GPP SCASs for GVNPs if a new threat or vulnerability has been identified.
 This gives 3GPP the flexibility to continuously review and improve their SCASs for GVNPs.

 6 Vendor development and product lifecycle processes and test laboratory accreditation